Skip to content

 Knowledge of Local Laws

-First, they check if the EOR knows the local labor laws and regulations which is key to compliance in different markets.
-A good EOR has experience in navigating complex legal terrain, to ensure employees get the benefits they are entitled to and minimize risk for the company.
+First, they check if the EOR knows the local labor laws and regulations, which is key to compliance in different markets.
+A good EOR has experience handling complex legal requirements, making sure employees get the benefits they're entitled to while reducing risk for the company.

 Cost